theanine3D/render_chime/README.md

 Render Chime is a Blender (2.8x+ / 3.x / 4.x) addon that plays a sound effect when your render has completed.

 ## Features
-- Sound effect can be customized via addon preferences.
+- Sound effect is customizeable.
 Most .WAV files should work.
 - Works on Windows and Linux.
 - Sound is triggered by both completed renders and texture bake tasks.